-Seattle has been Gigi Yellen’s home since 1986.
-Grateful for the Pacific Northwest’s natural beauty, she appreciates the contrast between this climate and that of her native Houston, Texas!
+Gigi Yellen moved to Seattle in 1986.
+Grateful for the Pacific Northwest’s natural beauty, she appreciates the contrast between this region’s climate and that of her native Houston, Texas!
 At Wellesley College, she acquired a good ear for iambic pentameter (thanks to an emphasis on jazz rhythms by her freshman English teacher, America’s future poet laureate, Robert Pinsky) and a passion for music history.
 As a graduate student in Spanish at Rice University, her work at campus station KTRU led her to become the first female announcer on Houston’s classical music station, then known as KLEF.

 Gigi has interviewed, hosted, and written about classical music for radio stations from coast to coast.
-In Washington DC, she produced arts features for NPR.
-In Seattle, she hosted evenings on KING FM.
-Gigi’s music-related writing appears in print and online, most recently for ParentMap.
-She is a lifelong learner of ancient texts, a long-distance grandma, the spouse of a UW professor, and the mother of two faraway sons who consider Seattle home.
-She credits her music literacy to a great public elementary school music program.
+In addition to her music-related writing, Gigi has co-authored a memoir of a World War II survivor’s life.
+A lifelong learner of ancient texts, a professor’s spouse, the mother of two Seattle-raised sons and a long-distance grandma, she credits her music literacy to a great public elementary school music program.

 Program Notes For “The Monster”

 This new work, composed by Duncan Neilson, tells the story of Frankenstein’s monster from the perspective of the creature himself, with text extracted from Mary Shelly’s classic novel.
 Listen to a special presentation of “The Monster,” Saturday, October 31, at 8:00 PM.
 Continue Reading Program Notes For “The Monster”